openlawlibrary/taf/docs/updater/specification.md

 This special target file is used to provide hosting information.
 It contains mappings of domains and authentication repositories whose content (or more precisely, content of whose target repositories) should be served through them.
-The framework does not actually handle servers configuration - it just extracts host information from the `hosts.json` file and makes it easier to consume this data later on.
+The framework does not actually handle servers configuration - it just extracts host information from the `hosts.json` file and makes it easier to consume this data later on (starting with version `0.9.0`).
 This is an example of `hosts.json`:

 ```